 The application-systems were managed by different departments and teams.
 At every Retrospective the board showed which features could not be completed and which application-system was blocking delivery.
-The teams used red magnets for 'broken application-system', black magnets for 'stubbed' application-system and blue magnets for 'working' application-systems.
+The teams used red magnets for ``broken'' application-systems, black magnets for ``stubbed'' application-systems and blue magnets for ``working'' application-systems.

 Starting to use Information Radiators sometimes has physical and political challenges.
-Some organizations have policies about what can be put on walls and on which walls (it may be to “avoid damaging the walls, paint, and design prints”).
+Some organizations have policies about the content, location, and means of affixing wall hangings (it may be to “avoid damaging the walls, paint, and design prints”).
 You may need to convince people that the cost of repainting a wall is far less than cost of making decisions without the correct information.
-There may also be a fear of radiating proprietary information, a simple encoding process can obviate this risk and it should not be a deterrent to using an Information Radiator (for example see bit-planner.com).
+There may also be a fear of radiating proprietary information; a simple encoding process can obviate this risk without being a deterrent to radiating information to the team (for example see bit-planner.com).

 In corporate scale Scrum adoption there can be a desire for uniformity “so we all know what we’re doing.”
 Different teams need different information and will develop different work practices, so Information Radiators will vary from team to team.
 This situation can be uncomfortable for some people.
 Over time, the dialogue will nudge the organization to choose Information Radiators that optimize the overall happiness of the development ecosystem.

-Many companies have paid for expensive software to manage and organize information and there may be a push to use this rather than anything hand crafted.
-Software makes for information refrigerators, and we need to be brave enough to admit to making bad decisions such as buying expensive software when we could have used some sticky notes.
+Many organizations have paid for expensive software to manage and organize information, and there may be a push to use this rather than anything hand crafted.
+Software tools make for information refrigerators instead of information radiators, and we need to be brave enough to admit to making bad decisions such as buying expensive software when we could have used some sticky notes.

-A healthy organization might embrace the opportunity to remodel the development space to accommodate the trade-offs between livable working space, protection of proprietary information, adequate wall space (e.g., glass walls) for sticky notes, room lighting (which could be blocked by putting stickies on the windows).
+A healthy organization might embrace the opportunity to remodel the development space to accommodate the trade-offs between livable working space, protection of proprietary information, adequate wall space (e.g., glass walls) for sticky notes, and room lighting (putting stickies on the windows might darken the room).

 Information from an Information Radiator is often also consumed by the producers of that information.
 One important benefit of Information Radiators is that they send the message that the team has nothing to hide from itself (or others).
-They often digest raw data into higher-order information.
+Good Information Radiators digest raw data into higher-order information.

 While Information Radiators inform the day’s work, they are not a call to action.
-If a particular status suggests that immediate attention is warranted, go beyond just Information Radiators to use Visible Status.
+If a particular status warrants immediate attention, go beyond just Information Radiators to use Visible Status.

-Toyota Production System’s “visual control” in the 1980s is one foundation of “information radiators.”
-Alistair Cockburn coined the term “information radiator” in the year 2001.
+Toyota Production System’s “visual control” in the 1980s is one foundation of Information Radiators.
+Alistair Cockburn coined the term information radiator in the year 2001 (, p.
+504).